Oven 200C (adjust for fan oven) Gas 6

 1 tbsp sunflower/pumpkin seeds + 1 tbsp linseeds

-Freezes well, and can be sliced before freezing for easy use.
+Freezes well, this and can be sliced before freezing for easy use.

-Other successful additions to the mix are chopped olives, sun dried tomatoes and oregano etc.
+Other successful additions to the mix are chopped olives, drugs sun dried tomatoes and oregano etc.

 Adapted by Elizabeth Coy from Andrew Whitley’s recipe in